rogchap/v8go/README.md

-ctx := v8.NewContext() // new context with a default VM obj := ctx.Global() // get the global object from the context obj.Set("version", "v1.0.0") // set the property "version" on the object val, _ := ctx.CompileAndRun("version", "version.js") // global object will have the property set within the JS VM fmt.Printf("version: %s", val)
+ctx := v8.NewContext() // new context with a default VM obj := ctx.Global() // get the global object from the context obj.Set("version", "v1.0.0") // set the property "version" on the object val, _ := ctx.RunScript("version", "version.js") // global object will have the property set within the JS VM fmt.Printf("version: %s", val)

 if obj.Has("version") { // check if a property exists on the object